 In this activity, you will need to use evidence from the text to support your answer.

-When you have chosen a word to describe Gemma (an impression/a point) find a section of the text that supports you (evidence).
+When you have chosen a word to describe Gemma, find a section of the text that supports your reasoning.

 Read extract 2 and complete activity 2 below.